mcollina/syncthrough/README.md

    have `_readableState` nor `_writableState`.
 3. it does not have a `read(n)` method, nor it emits the `'readable'` event, the data is pushed whenever ready.
-4. it only works with streams 2 and streams 3 implementations, not with streams 1 (through, split, etc).

 <a name="acknowledgements"></a>
 ## Acknowledgements